Tomb Raider: The Prophecy: Plot

 The game is based around an ancient prophecy written in the Tome of Ezekiel, which tells of three magical stones, used by various powerful rulers around the world.
 Lara Croft must find these stones before a cult known as the Teg-du-Bhorez can collect them all and use them to revive a mystical being known as the Great Grey One, thus bringing about the end of the world.
 Throughout the game Lara searches for the stones and thinks that she has found them.
 However, she realises that she was mistaken and has to come back to defeat the game's villain.

 Development

-The Prophecy was developed as a standalone original project for the Game Boy Advance by the Milan studio of Ubisoft.
+Tomb Raider: The Prophecy was developed for the Game Boy Advance by Ubi Soft Milan, a division of Ubi Soft, under license from Tomb Raider owners Eidos Interactive.
+During this period, series developer Core Design, who had worked on the previous portable Tomb Raider titles for Game Boy Color, was developing the next mainline title The Angel of Darkness (2003).
 The development team was eleven people, all veterans of developing for the Game Boy portable console family.
+The staff included producer Nicola Aitoro, Riccardo Landi as lead designer, and Lionel Payet-Pigeon as composer.
+The team designed the environments, characters and camera movements to reproduce established elements from the main series.
 Lara's moveset was modelled on the first two Tomb Raider games.
 A challenge for the team was giving Lara smooth animations within the limited hardware, with one of the sacrifices being the ability to use two-handed weapons such as the shotgun.

+The Prophecy was announced in May 2002: its full title was given as "Lara Croft Tomb Raider: The Prophecy".
+The game was released in North America on 12 November that year.
+It later released in Europe on 15 November, and in Japan on 6 December.